dd9jn/rfc4880bis/crypto-refresh.md

 The signature calculation is based on a hash of the signed data, as described above.
 The details of the calculation are different for DSA signatures than for RSA signatures.

-With RSA signatures, the hash value is encoded using PKCS#1 encoding type EMSA-PKCS1-v1_5 as described in {{Section 9.2 of RFC8017}} (see also {{emsa-pkcs1-v1-5}}).
-This requires inserting the hash value as an octet string into an ASN.1 structure.
-The object identifier for the type of hash being used is included in the structure.

 ### Version 4 and 6 Signature Packet Formats {#version-four-and-six-sig}

 The body of a v4 or v6 Signature packet contains: